gsoft-inc/wl-domain-event-propagation/README.md

 ## Getting started

-### What does the Workleap.EventPropagation package do?
+### What does the Workleap.DomainEventPropagation package do?
 * Provides list of existing Topics
 * Serializes domain events
 * Manages publication fields